dicethrow/pandown/tests/test__linked_files/doc/content/main.md

 ``` -->

 This is a [link to demo doc 1](demo_doc1.pdf), clicking this link should open the file, which should be copied to the output folder.

+Lets make an external link [which is this](../../../sample_image.png) to a file outside/above this project.